 Depending on the time of year that you visit, it can be very hot.
 You might not be doing a lot of touring in the middle of the day.

 It’s nice to book a hotel where you can get some relaxing pool time or somewhere comfortable to get away from the midday heat.
 Forced relaxation in the middle of your touring turned out to be so nice!
-The Sofitel Legend Old Cataract was a perfect set up and had easy access to catching a boat on the Nile for the Nubian village.

-Make Time on Your 7 Days in Egypt Itinerary to See a Nubian Village
+See a Nubian Village Make Time on Your 7 Days in Egypt Itinerary to

-I was really excited to see the Philae Temple because our son did a project on it for his architecture class in school.
 Back in my days of helicopter parenting (unfortunate oldest child problem), I learned a ton about this amazing structure in my supervisory role 😂

 Abu Simbel

-To get there you can either fly direct from Aswan ($200+, 45 minutes each way), take a round trip Abu Simbel day tour ($40+ per person, 10 hours) or a private car ($200+ for 2-3 people, 3.5 hours each way).
+To get there you can either fly direct from Aswan ($200+, 45 minutes each way), take a round trip Abu Simbel day tour ($30+ per person, 10 hours) or a private car ($200+ for 2-3 people, 3.5 hours each way).

 The tours typically leave at 4am to get there for sunrise and include a guide.
 The flight is the fastest way to get there.
+Most people feel that this UNESCO World Heritage site is completely worth the effort to get there.

-The people that make the trip say this UNESCO World Heritage site is completely worth it.
 Like the Philae Temple Complex, the Abu Simbel Templex was moved block by block to a new location after it was flooded by the building of the Aswan High Dam.

-These temples are a feat of engineering, which you will find to be the case all over Egypt.
-Somehow, the temple was constructed to have the sun shine through the entrance to illuminate the statue of King Ramses II only on February 22 and October 22, to mark his coronation and birthday.
+The temple was constructed to have the sun shine through the entrance to illuminate the statue of King Ramses II only on February 22 and October 22, to mark his coronation and birthday.
 The visitor count and entrance fee are higher on those days.

-Egypt Itinerary Days 3-4: Luxor
+7 Day Egypt Itinerary Days 3-4: Luxor

-- How to Get There: 1 hour flight from Cairo to Aswan, 3 hour train from Luxor, or a guided tour
+• How to Get There: 1 hour flight from Cairo to Aswan, 3 hour train from Luxor, or a guided tour

-- Hotel: Sofitel Winter Palace Luxor
+• Hotel: Sofitel Winter Palace Luxor

-- Amount of days: We spent 2 days and 2 nights.
+• Amount of days: We spent 2 days and 2 nights.

-Luxor, the ancient city of Thebes was the capitol of Egypt from the 16th-11th centuries BC.
-Often referred to as the worlds largest open air museum, this city is filled to the brim with important sightseeing.
 The thing that struck me most was the massive size of everything.
 These temples were built by various rulers to honor the gods.

 Karnak Temple is a 7 Days in Egypt Itinerary “Must See”